IvanUkhov/rail/README.md

 Open `http://localhost:3000` in your browser, see “My Project,” and enjoy.

-The `rail new my_project` command creates a new folder in the current directory called `my_project` and initializes a basic Rail project inside that folder.
+Under the hood, the `rail new my_project` command creates a new folder in the current directory called `my_project` and initializes a basic Rail project inside that folder.
 In this case, `MyProject` is used as the class name of the project.
 Feel free to replace `my_project` with the name of your project.

 ## Manual Installation